.amazon: History

-Amazon.com applied for the domain name extension in 2012, which was granted.
-That application was overturned after Peru and Brazil objected to it, the objection was supported by the Governmental Advisory Committee (a group which represents governments within ICANN) which recommended in 2013 against allowing Amazon.com's application to proceed.
+Amazon.com applied for the domain name extension in 2012, and the application was granted.
+However, that decision was overturned after Peru and Brazil objected.
+Their objection was supported by the Governmental Advisory Committee, a group representing governments within the Internet Corporation for Assigned Names and Numbers (ICANN), which recommended in 2013 against allowing Amazon.com's application to proceed.

-Bolivia, Brazil, Colombia, Ecuador, Guyana, Peru, Suriname and Venezuela (which are members of the Amazon Cooperation Treaty Organization) were against the proposal as it could harm their countries' interests, and proposed that together the nations and the company would share some governance of the domain.
+Bolivia, Brazil, Colombia, Ecuador, Guyana, Peru, Suriname, and Venezuela (all members of the Amazon Cooperation Treaty Organization) opposed the proposal because it could harm their countries' interests.
+Instead, they proposed that the nations and the company share governance of the domain.

 ICANN directed the disputing parties to negotiate a resolution.
-The nations wished to receive specific domains under the top-level domain, while Amazon proposed that each nation be given a second-level domain based on their country code.
+While the nations wished to receive specific domains under the top-level domain, Amazon proposed giving each nation a second-level domain based on their country code.
 According to ICANN meeting notes, "the name Amazon, in any language, is part of the cultural heritage and identity of the Amazon countries, and that its use as a first level domain name unless otherwise agreed by the Amazon countries, shall be reserved for the promotion of the interests and rights of the Amazon peoples and their inclusion in the information society."

-In 2017, an Independent Review Process was found in favor of Amazon.com.
-Negotiations have stalled since, and in December 2019 ICANN signed an agreement with Amazon.com.
+In 2017, an Independent Review Process panel ruled in favor of Amazon.com.
+Subsequent negotiations stalled, and in December 2019, ICANN signed an agreement with Amazon.com.